colombia | sésamo

 Spearheaded by renowned cardiologist Dr. Valentin Fuster, this initiative is made possible thanks to the generous support of Mr. Julio Mario and Mrs. Beatrice Santo Domingo.

-- In addition to the millions of children who watch Plaza Sésamo throughout Latin America, we’ve reached more than 2 million children in Columbia alone since 2010 through our outreach efforts, Public Service Announcements, and joint UNICEF website.2
+- In addition to the millions of children who watch Plaza Sésamo throughout Latin America, we’ve reached more than 2 million children in Colombia alone since 2010 through our outreach efforts, Public Service Announcements, and joint UNICEF website.2

 2 Partner records, Colombian Ministry of Education and UNICEF estimates, 2010-2011.

 15% improvement in children’s health knowledge, attitudes, and habits after an 8-month Plaza Sésamo outreach intervention.